vinparafina/ecological-marine-unit-android/emu-app/README.md

 - a: Preventing data overlaps for which given depth level, only one EMU exists per location.
 - b: Preventing data gaps such that within the world’s oceanic regions where data does exist, holes should not appear between adjacent data points.

-The four geoprocessing workflows were:
+The four geoprocessing workflows we tested:

 1. Aggregate Points -> Dissolve -> Simplify Polygon -> Graphic Buffer
 2. Point to Raster -> Raster to Polygon -> Dissolve -> Smooth Polygon
 3. Point to Raster -> Raster to Polygon (simplify) -> Dissolve